 5. Find out about visiting policies and schedules

-You'll want to visit your loved one as much as possible, so be sure the visitor's policies and schedule are flexible and respectful of your family’s privacy.
+You'll want to visit your loved one as much as possible, so be sure the visitor's policies and schedules are flexible and respectful of your family’s privacy.

 6. Are residents free to move about in a secure environment?